Would you like an email reminder when the Texas Film Round-Up starts?

 - videos made for insurance purposes, nor

-- film or videotape deemed in too poor condition for safe transfer.
+- film or videotape deemed in too poor condition for safe transfer or inappropriate for this project.

-If your materials are not eligible for the free digitization program, we can advise you on preservation and digitization options.
+If your materials are not eligible for the free digitization program, TAMI can advise you on preservation and digitization options.
 Please contact us for more information at 512-485-3073 or firstname.lastname@example.org.